JoshuaStone9/Cybersecurity-Recap-Application-Log/Skills Recap/penetration-testing.md

 Penetration testing involves simulating cyberattacks to identify and exploit vulnerabilities within networks, applications, or systems — helping organisations strengthen their defences before real attackers can exploit them.
 It forms a key part of proactive cybersecurity and risk management, ensuring compliance with standards such as **ISO 27001**, **NIST**, and **GDPR Article 32** (security of processing).

-## Core Skills Recapped
+## Core Skills Recap
-During my degree and ongoing practice, I developed and have since revisited the following areas:
+During my degree and ongoing practice, I developed and going to revisit the following areas:
 - **Reconnaissance and Enumeration:** Using tools such as **Nmap**, **Dirbuster**, and **theHarvester** to gather open-source intelligence (OSINT) and map network surfaces.
 - **Vulnerability Scanning:** Conducting scans with **OpenVAS** or **Nessus** to identify misconfigurations and outdated software.
 - **Exploitation:** Practising safe exploitation within controlled lab environments using **Metasploit** and manual techniques.
 - **Privilege Escalation:** Understanding Windows and Linux privilege paths and post-exploitation techniques.
 - **Reporting:** Creating structured vulnerability reports that include risk ratings, business impact, and remediation advice.

-## Tools Used
+## Tools To Be Used
 - **Kali Linux** – Primary testing environment.
 - **Nmap** – Network discovery and port scanning.
 - **Metasploit Framework** – Exploitation and payload testing.